 Much of the power of FileMaker Pro comes from its layout feature.
-A layout is an arrangement of a set of database fields.
-Every layout is a view or window into the contents of a database, and different layouts present different views (frequently using different groups of fields).
+A layout is an arrangement of a set of database fields for a particular file.
+Every layout is a view or window into the contents of a database, and different layouts present different views

+(frequently using different groups of fields).
 You can create separate layouts for doing data entry, generating reports (onscreen or printed), and printing labels or envelopes.
-And you can have as many layouts for each database as you need.
+And you can have as many layouts for each file as you need.